oconnd29/Prompt_Engineer_Challenge/README.md

 ## Instructions

-1. Download the provided `.zip` dataset.
+1. Download the training and test `.zip` files.
 2. Unpack the training and testing sets.
-3. Upload the datasets to your chosen AI tool.
+3. Upload the datasets to your chosen ChatBot.
-4. Ask AI to evaluate turbine health, with or without training context.
+4. Ask the AI to evaluate turbine health, with or without training context.
 5. Inpsect results and present then like - See ExampleResults_GPT_vs_LR-NBM.ipynb

+Example Prompt:
+'Using the training data, learn to detect the failure alarm that occurs during the test data. plot the test data detections.'

 ## 📁 Files